percona/pmm/source/install/ami.rst

 .. _run-server-ami.pmm-instance.1-click-launch-option.setting-up:

-:ref:`Setting Up a PMM Instance Using the website GUI <run-server-ami.pmm-instance.1-click-launch-option.setting-up>`
+`Setting Up a PMM Instance Using the website GUI <ami.html#run-server-ami-pmm-instance-1-click-launch-option-setting-up>`_
 ===============================================================================================================================

 Choose *Launch from Website* option, your region, and the EC2 instance type on